-Your nose—especially a woman’s nose—is more sensitive than some of the most sophisticated scientific equipment.
+Your nose is more sensitive than some of the most sophisticated scientific equipment.
 Use it to sniff out these serious home dangers.

-Natural gas is odorless, so in order to make it detectable the chemical mercaptan is added, which creates that classic “rotten egg” odor.
-If you smell gas you could be in danger of a gas leak, which could cause fire or an explosion.
+Natural gas is odorless, so in order to make it detectable, the chemical mercaptan is added, which creates that classic “rotten egg” odor.
+If you smell a rotten egg smell in your house, you could be in danger of a gas leak, which could cause fire or an explosion.
 Leave the house immediately and call the gas company on your mobile phone or a neighbor’s phone, says Frank Lesh, executive director of the American Society of Home Inspectors.
 Avoid using a landline phone in the house, turning lights or appliances on or off, or using a car, all of which could create sparks.
 Don’t miss more things every homeowner needs to know.

 A musty, pungent odor could indicate a sink leak or broken pipe that has given rise to mold, which loves to grow in dark, damp spots.
-“For mold we’re really concerned about people with allergies and asthma,” says David Dyjack, DrPH, CIH, executive director of the National Environmental Health Association.
+“For mold, we’re really concerned about people with allergies and asthma,” says David Dyjack, DrPH, CIH, executive director of the National Environmental Health Association.
 “Both conditions can be exacerbated by mold exposure.”
-If you see mold, disinfect non-porous surfaces like tile with a 10 percent bleach/water solution and let sit for 10 minutes while ventilating, Dyjack adds.
-For porous surfaces like dry wall, it’s best to replace.
+If you see mold, disinfect non-porous surfaces like tile with a 10 percent bleach/water solution and let sit for ten minutes while ventilating, Dyjack adds.
+For porous surfaces like drywall, it’s best to replace.
 If you can’t see the mold it may be in the walls, in which case call your local health department or a home inspector (the American Society of Home Inspectors website provides listings based on area code), to find the problem.
-These are other subtle ways your house could be making you sick.
+Plenty of home inspector nightmares start with a smell in the house.

 A strong smoke smell could be cause for panic, but even a small, occasional whiff could mean a big problem.
 “If you only smell it once in awhile, like when using a particular light or appliance, it could be electrical smoke behind a wall or in a ceiling light fixture—and that could be very dangerous,” says Lesh.
 Call your fire department or an electrician right away.
 To avoid this issue in the future, all smart homeowners do these things once a year.